gokcedilek/portfolio/content/project/btl/index.md

 I had a wonderful first co-op experience working 4 months at the [Bioinformatics Technology Lab](http://www.birollab.ca/).
 The prominent tools and skills I used during my co-op are the Linux (CentOS) operating system and the command-line, scripting, data pipelining, benchmarking, data visualization, multithreading, and the programming languages C++, Python, R, and Bash - along with learning (and sometimes remembering from high school:) some very interesting biology!

-Confession: I wasn't studying Computer Science when I had this co-op experience, and I enjoyed software development at this co-op very much that it was one of the reasons (along with [a course I took](https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea&tname=subj-course&dept=CPEN&course=221)) why I decided to transfer to Computer Science from Engineering Physics.
+Confession: I wasn't studying in Computer Science when I started this internship, and I enjoyed software development at this internship very much that it was one of the reasons (along with [a course I took](https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea&tname=subj-course&dept=CPEN&course=221)) why I decided to transfer to Computer Science from Engineering Physics.

-I worked on two different projects during my co-op, both of which are described below.
+I worked on two different projects during my time at BTL, both of which are described below.

 **Project #1:** _Sequence Homology - Antimicrobial Peptide Discovery_